paulscherrerinstitute/jcae/Readme.md

 ```

 ### @CaChannel
-The CaChannel annotation can be used to annotate ChannelBeans or list of channel beans.
+The CaChannel annotation can be used to annotate Channels or list of channels.
 The annotation takes following parameters:

 | Data Type | Name | Default Value | Description |